itaywe1998/EcoEvolution/Code_Diary.md

 Comment :in the end it is not that "FAILED" label is not applied on relevant cases (when small time fails) but the coordination between demo and main script in regard of the vbar and dbar values is just the worst!
 Should coordinate between them automatically , or give up the mentioning in the name.

-For now , since this is more than just hese two variables, the manual coordination will continue, but I intend to dedicate next workday to this alone, since this is risky and highly prone to errors.
+For now , since this is more than just these two variables, the manual coordination will continue, but I intend to dedicate next workday to this alone, since this is risky and highly prone to errors.

 Factory is at least functioning, just did not find the grain case yet.
 It will come soon enough.

+25.10.23
+Coordinated between demo and main R script through shared inputs from multi_run.bash.
+Due to this implementation heavily modified input/output format (up to 12 argument to a single script) But now all is controllable from multi_run.bash, with option to replace scalars with arrays , if nneded in the future.

+Plus discovered a serious BUG in R main - periodic was set to false during mid process, no reason I can think of it will be justified.Removed.

 ```